blaenk/site/input/notes/distributed-systems.markdown

 Multi-dimensional indexes aren't only for geospatial data, they can also be used for color range searching, or efficiently finding all weather observations during a year within some temperature range, for example.

+## Full-text Search Fuzzy Indexes

+In Lucene, the in-memory index is a finite state automaton over the characters in the keys, similar to a trie.
+The automaton can be transformed into a Levenshtein automaton which can search for words within a given edit distance.